DengPingFan/Inf-Net/README.md

 ## 4. Results

 To compare the infection regions segmentation performance, we consider the two state-of-the-art models U-Net and U-Net++.
-We also show the multi-class infection labelling results in Fig. 5.
+We also show the multi-class infection labeling results in Fig. 5.
 As can be observed, our model, Semi-Inf-Net & FCN8s, consistently performs the best among all methods.
 It is worth noting that both GGO and consolidation infections are accurately segmented by Semi-Inf-Net & FCN8s, which further demonstrates the advantage of our model.
-In contrast, the baseline methods, DeepLabV3+ with different strides and FCNs, all obtain unsatisfactory results, where neither GGO and consolidation infections can be accurately segmented.
+In contrast, the baseline methods, DeepLabV3+ with different strides and FCNs, all obtain unsatisfactory results, where neither GGO nor consolidation infections can be accurately segmented.

 ### 4.1.
 Download link: